YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 # Walkthrough
 # Preraqusite

+AWS CLI Installation
+The AWS CLI is a unified tool to manage your AWS services from a terminal session.
+It brings the power of the AWS console to your terminal.

+1. **Installation Steps**
+Install AWS CLI using the Snap package management tool:
 ## Part 1: Set Up an EKS Cluster

 In this part, we will create an Amazon Elastic Kubernetes Service (EKS) cluster using the `eksctl` command-line tool.